 The Sintra 435 bus makes a loop from the town centre to Quinta da Regaleira and the Palace of Monserrate.
 A single loop hop-on, hop-off ticket is €2.50 (2016).
 Quinta da Regaleira is within walking distance of the train station, while the Palace of Monserrate is an additional 3km up the road.

 We visited twice, once in October and once in July.
 To see all 5 major sights in Sintra, you really need two days.
-If you’re only going for one, I recommend you pick three places at a maximum.
+If you’re only going for a day trip to Sintra, I recommend picking three places at a maximum.

 While lines weren’t really an issue in October, we knew July would be much busier, so we caught one of the first trains out of Lisbon to Sintra.
 If you’re sticking to the 434 loop, I’d recommend you go to Pena Palace first, walk about 10 minutes downhill to the Moors Castle, and then catch the bus back down to the center of town.
 On our second visit, we visited Quinta da Regaleira in the afternoon, which is only a few minutes walk from town and had no queue to get in.

-To avoid queues at the ticket office, you can purchase tickets in advance here.
+To avoid queues at the ticket office, purchase tickets in advance here.

 What to see in Sintra